lacrypta/nomad-old/nip.md

 ## 13. Appendixes

 ## 13.1.
-Recognized `validator-language` Tags
+Recognized `v-language` Tags

-The current NIP recognizes the following languages and their corresponding parameters for usage in the `validator-language` tag.
+The current NIP recognizes the following languages and their corresponding parameters for usage in the `v-language` tag.

 ### 13.1.1.
 JavaScript